 Nora Lanning has been with CPF since early 2007.
 She has helped develop and implement the marketing strategies that have led to all-time highs for attendance and visibility for CPF’s programs, including the rebranding of the SummerStage festival in 2010 and the re-launch of both CityParksFoundation.org and SummerStage.org.
 Before coming to CPF, Ms. Lanning worked for The Princeton Review, managing a team of NYC public school teachers and private education consultants, and served in the Americorps program, where she managed an after-school youth center creating and implementing arts, sports and education programs.
 She received her B.A. from Kent State University.

-Mike Silverman is the Director of Sports for City Parks Foundation, and over the past 25 years he has created numerous innovative sports programs in parks for children and seniors that now reach over 15,000 New Yorkers throughout the five boroughs.
+For the past 25 years Mike Silverman has created numerous innovative sports programs in parks for children and seniors that now reach over 15,000 New Yorkers throughout the five boroughs.
 A widely-respected national expert in youth sports programs, Mr. Silverman has authored articles that have appeared in publications such as Parks & Recreation and Tennis Industry is a certified Level 1 USPTR tennis teaching professional.
 He began his career in 1986 as the Tennis Director for the NYC Parks Department, developing citywide tennis initiatives that continue to make the sport more accessible for urban youth, including the Reebok Junior Tennis Academy, CityParks Junior Tournament Series, and the JPMorgan Chase Aces Tournament.
 Building on this success, Silverman launched CityParks Golf in 1999 and devised the creation of CPF’s CityParks Junior Golf Center, CityParks Track & Field, and most recently, CityParks Fitness in 2010, all designed to encourage city youth to stay active and provide support for dedicated participants who wish to further their skills.
 On April 25, 2014, the United States Tennis Association (USTA) Eastern Division inducted Mike Silverman into their Tennis Hall of Fame for his exceptional contribution to the sport of tennis.